stephanievchheng/Project-2/bin/project2.com/content/Animals/Animals2/Bats.md

 4. Some bats live by themselves while others live in caves with thousands of other bats.

-5. Vampire bats have small and extremely sharp teeth which are capable of piercing an animal’s skin (humans included) without them even noticing.
+5. Vampire bats have small and extremely sharp teeth which are capable of piercing an animalâ€™s skin (humans included) without them even noticing.